afreen802/Computational-Physics-Toolkit/README.md

 A collection of numerical methods and simulations used in computational physics.

-## Modules
+## Projects

-- Monte Carlo Estimation of π
+### 1. Monte Carlo Estimation of π

-- Random Walk Simulation
+Location:

-- RK4 Solver
+MonteCarlo-Pi/

-## Requirements
+Topics:
-numpy
+- Monte Carlo Methods
-matplotlib
+- Error Analysis

-## Results
+- Numerical Simulation
-Estimated π = 3.1418
+- Scientific Visualization